-• Wakkanai Library, 4-1-1, Daikoku, Wakkanai-shi, Hokkaido Tel: 81-162-23-3874;

-- Mombetsu Library, 3-1-8, Saiwaicho, Mombetsu-shi, Hokkaido Tel: 81-1582-4-2111; - Abashiri Library, 3 chome, Kita 2 jyo Nishi, Abashiri-shi, Hokkaido Tel: 81-152-43-2426; - Hokkaido Library, 41, Higashi-machi, Bunkyodai, Ebetsu-shi, Hokkaido Tel: 81-11-386-8521.
+- Wakkanai Library, 4-1-1, Daikoku, Wakkanai-shi, Hokkaido Tel: 81-162-23-3874; - Mombetsu Library, 3-1-8, Saiwaicho, Mombetsu-shi, Hokkaido Tel: 81-1582-4-2111; - Abashiri Library, 3 chome, Kita 2 jyo Nishi, Abashiri-shi, Hokkaido Tel: 81-152-43-2426; - Hokkaido Library, 41, Higashi-machi, Bunkyodai, Ebetsu-shi, Hokkaido Tel: 81-11-386-8521.

-For more information, please contact Sakhalin Energy at SEIC-ask-japan@sakhalinenergy.ru or telephone +7 4242 662866 (in English, an interpreter to/from Japanese will be arranged upon request).
+For more information, please contact Sakhalin Energy at ask@sakhalinenergy.ru or telephone +7 4242 662866 (in English, an interpreter to/from Japanese will be arranged upon request).

-7.8.3 Public consultation activities in Japan
+7.12.3 Public consultation activities in Japan

 Sakhalin Energy acknowledges the benefits of good communication with Japanese stakeholders and in seeking to fulfil the spirit of the Espoo Convention in the development of the project.
-During 2014 the company will undertake a number of consultation and engagement activities in Japan.
+During 2015 the company will undertake a number of consultation and engagement activities in Japan.
 This programme has been developed with feedback from stakeholders, including the participants at several meetings in Japan, which the company have attended and/or initiated.

-Key stakeholder activities in 2014:
+Key stakeholder activities in 2015:

-- Participation in the International Symposium on the Okhotsk Sea and Sea Ice in Mombetsu Q1 2014. - Participation in the general meetings of Hokkaido Fishery Association, Japan Coast Guard, Hokkaido Government - Q1, Q3 2014. - Participation in the meetings with Okhotsk communities, mainly local fishermen, to be held during 2014.
+- Participation in the International Symposium on the Okhotsk Sea and Sea Ice in Mombetsu February 2015. - Participation in the general meetings of Hokkaido Fishery Association, Japan Coast Guard.
+Hokkaido Government - Q2/Q3 2015. - Participation in the meetings with Okhotsk communities, mainly local fishermen, to be held during 2015.

-The planned engagements for 2014 are listed in the consultations activities calendar on the company website.
+The planned engagements for 2015 are listed in the consultations activities calendar on the company website.

-A review of the engagement activities in Japan will be undertaken at the end of Q4 2014 to determine the 2015 programme in consultation with the Japan Bank for International Cooperation (JBIC) and the other senior lenders to the Sakhalin-2 project.
+A review of the engagement activities in Japan will be undertaken at the end of Q4 2015 to determine the 2016 programme in consultation with the Japan Bank for International Cooperation (JBIC) and the other senior lenders to the Sakhalin-2 project.

-7.9 Media and other interest groups
+7.13 Media and other interest groups

-Sakhalin Energy's External Affairs departments in both Moscow and Yuzhno-Sakhalinsk communicate regularly with representatives of the mass media as well as other interest groups such as educational and research institutions.
+Sakhalin Energy's Government and Shareholders, Corporate Affairs Division communicates regularly with representatives of the mass media as well as other interest groups such as educational and research institutions.